-The School of Integrated Science and Humanity, launched in the Spring of 2011, is a unique integration of academic departments, centers and institutes.
+The School of Integrated Science and Humanity (SISH), launched in the Spring of 2011, is a unique integration of academic departments, centers, and institutes.

-The School promotes awareness and discussion of social and ethical issues in the human health, behavioral and cognitive sciences, and provides leadership in creating partnerships that will expand local economic opportunities.
+The School promotes awareness and discussion of social and ethical issues in the human health, behavioral and cognitive sciences.
+It provides leadership in creating partnerships that will expand local economic opportunities.
 SISH’s multidisciplinary approach extends to local, national and international communities.

-In the areas addressing human health, the School is a catalyst for strengthening, promoting and contributing to innovative research and teaching, and offers academic programs at the bachelor’s, master’s and doctoral levels in Chemistry and Biochemistry, Mathematics and Statistics, Philosophy, Physics, and Psychology.
-SISH is also home to many of the university’s prominent centers and institutes focusing on health-related issues, including the Center for Children and Families, the International Forensic Research Institute, the Biomolecular Sciences Institute, the STEM Transformation Institute, and the Women’s and Gender Studies Center.
+In the areas addressing human health, the School is a catalyst for strengthening, promoting, and contributing to innovative research and teaching and offers academic programs at the bachelor’s, master’s and doctoral levels in Chemistry and Biochemistry, Mathematics and Statistics, Philosophy, Physics, Psychology, and Women’s and Gender Studies.
+SISH is also home to some of FIU’s preeminent centers, including the Center for Children and Families and the Global Forensic and Justice Center.
+The Biomolecular Sciences Institute runs the emerging preeminent Translational Molecular Discoveries program.